thoraxe/vibe-ols/README.md

 ### MCP Integration Flow

 1. Application starts and loads tools from all configured MCP servers
-2. AI agent is initialized with access to all available MCP tools
+2. AI agents (query and investigation) are initialized with access to all available MCP tools
-3. User submits query via `/query` or `/investigate` endpoints
+3. User submits query via `/query`, `/investigate`, or their streaming counterparts
-4. AI agent processes query and automatically chooses which tools to use
+4. AI agent processes request and automatically chooses which tools to use
 5. AI agent invokes selected MCP tools to gather additional information
 6. AI agent provides enhanced response using both internal knowledge and tool results

 ### Example MCP Tool Usage

+**Query Example:**
 When a user asks: "Why are my pods crashing?"
 1. AI agent recognizes this as an OpenShift troubleshooting question
-2. AI agent may choose to use tools like:
+2. AI agent may use tools like `openshift_tools_get_pods` to check pod status
-   - `openshift_docs_search_docs` to find relevant documentation
-   - `kb_search_find_solutions` to search knowledge base for similar issues
-3. AI agent receives tool results and incorporates them into the response
+3. AI agent incorporates tool results into comprehensive response

-4. User gets a comprehensive answer with relevant documentation and solutions
+**Investigation Example:**
+When investigating "Pod startup failures":
+1. Investigation agent creates a systematic plan
+2. Agent uses multiple tools: `list_pods`, `get_events`, `check_logs`
+3. Agent analyzes all tool outputs and generates comprehensive report

 ## Development